dsfsi/dsfsi-dataset-template/README.md

-# Magazine editions from the SA governement magazine Vuk'uzenzele in multiple languages
+# The Vuk'uzenzele South African Multilingual Corpus

 ## About dataset
 The dataset contains editions from the South African government magazine Vuk'uzenzele.
 Data was scraped from PDFs that have been placed in the [data/raw](data/raw/) folder.